foundersandcoders/fizzbuzz/README.md

 #### Iteration 3

-Well, that was easy! but not quite there yet, let’s now get the first three numbers, but as the third item is multiple of 3 we will have to output **Fizz** instead of the number 3.
+Well, that was easy! but not quite there yet, let’s now get the first three numbers, but as the third number is multiple of 3 we will have to output **Fizz** instead of the number 3.

 **Repeat the TDD Process**